Your sales process should be the path of least resistance to maximum sales.

 7. Is it adaptable into your CRM system?

-Many CRM systems come preloaded with a sales process, qualifiers, pipeline managements, etc. The labels, definitions and steps may not align with your sales process.
+Many CRM systems come preloaded with a sales process, qualifiers, pipeline management, etc. The labels, definitions and steps may not align with yours.
 Be sure your sales process can get assimilated into your CRM.
 Otherwise, the sales team get mixed messages when updating account records.

 All sales processes are not the same, not should they – even in the same company.
-The sales process used in a call center base on one-call closings should look very different than one designed to sell big-ticket items in a global marketplace.
-Ensuring that your team adheres to a continuously maintained sales process appropriate to your team’s situation will help you and your team drive consistent, winning performance.
+The one used in a call center base on one-call closings should look very different than one designed to sell big-ticket items.
+Be sure to keep yours updated regularly to handle a changing marketplace.